-To get a better understanding of the incredible dangers of Distracted Driving we can use a phrase that is associated with security and security driving – “The Kill Zone”.
-Although the term Kill Zone is used by the security community it can also describe any scenario that creates an emergency for the driver and passengers.
-Not looking where you are going for 5 seconds definitely falls into that category.
+To get a better understanding of the incredible dangers of Distracted Driving, we can use a phrase associated with security and security driving – “The Kill Zone.”
+Although the term Kill Zone is used by the security community, it can also describe any scenario that creates an emergency for the driver and passengers.
+Not looking where you are going for 5 seconds falls into that category.
 But no matter what the scenario is, a Kill Zone is a time-distance relationship.
-How much time do you have and how close is the problem (distance)?
+How much time do you have, and how close is the problem (distance)?
 The Kill Zone is directly related to the speed of the vehicle when the incident occurs.
-When you examine the time distance relationship closely it’s easy to see why it is a “deadly epidemic”.
-If you were driving at 20 MPH and took your eyes of the road for 5 seconds you would move 150 feet through space blind.
+When you examine the time-distance relationship closely, it’s easy to see why it is a “deadly epidemic.”
+If you were driving at 20 MPH and took your eyes off the road for 5 seconds, you would move 150 feet through space blind.

 40 MPH at 5 Seconds you move 300 Feet